 - School report and transcripts, submitted online via the Common Application.
 Transcripts should be complete through seven semesters or the semester most recently completed.
 If you have transcripts from a summer school or college it is recommended those be submitted as well.

-- Two Teacher/Faculty evaluations submitted online via the Common Application.
-These should be completed by teachers who know you well enough to write about you with specificity, and should be written by teachers of your core academic courses (English, math, science, history or foreign language).
+- Two Teacher/Faculty recommendations submitted online via the Common Application.
+These should be completed by teachers who know you well enough to write about you with specificity, and should be written by teachers of your core academic courses (English, math, science, history, or foreign language).

-- Applicants for whom English is not their first language should take the Test of English as a Foreign Language (TOEFL).
-A score of 600 (paper-based), 250 (computer-based) or 100 (Internet-based) is the minimum acceptable score.
-Students for whom time or distance creates a hardship in supplying these results may request an extension.
-Limited, need-based financial aid is available to international students (holders of non-U.S. passports).
+- Applicants for whom English is not their first language and who have not studied in an English language curriculum for the past two years should take the Test of English as a Foreign Language (TOEFL).
+A score of 600 (paper-based), 250 (computer-based), or 100 (Internet-based) is the minimum acceptable score.

-- Early Decision applicants and their counselors must complete and sign the Early Decision Agreement and submit the form online with the Common Application by the application deadline (Early Decision I: November 1 or Early Decision II: January 1).
+- Early Decision applicants and their counselors must complete and sign the Early Decision Agreement and submit the form online with the Common Application by the application deadline.

 - SAT I, SAT II, or ACT scores.
 The submission of standardized test scores is optional.
 You may choose to submit test scores if you feel they will strengthen and enhance your other application credentials.
 However, you will not be at a disadvantage should you choose not to submit your scores.

 - Arts Supplement.
 If you selected “Yes, I would like submit an art supplement," the supplement will become available only after the successful submission of your Common Application; you will receive a link to Slide Room, where you may upload your materials.

 - Interview.
 We offer interviews both on and off campus.
 These are entirely optional and if we are unable to accommodate an interview due to time constraints, it will not disadvantage your application.
 Learn more about admission interviews